South Asian Canadians in Greater Vancouver: Geographical distribution

 During the post-war era in the late 1940s and early 1950s, there was no particular residential concentration of South Asians in the Vancouver region.
 However, during the latter half of the 1950s and later, throughout the 1960s, many new immigrants began settling on the south slope within the city of Vancouver.
 This was due to the proximity of the gurdwara and the lumber mills.
 In the following decade, the Punjabi Market (Little India) was established within the Sunset neighbourhood of southeast Vancouver; the neighbourhood became the centre of Metro Vancouver's South Asian community by 1970.
 A secondary concentration soon also developed in the Edmonds neighbourhood of South Burnaby later in the 1970s.
 In the ensuing two decades, during the 1970s and 1980s, South Asians were located throughout Greater Vancouver and not only in South Vancouver and South Burnaby; about 66% of Indo-Canadians lived in Vancouver city while about 33% lived in Burnaby, Richmond, Surrey and other suburban cities.

-Beginning in the 1990s, the majority of new immigrants from South Asia arriving to Metro Vancouver began moving directly Surrey and Delta, primarily enticed by cheap housing on larger properties relative to the city of Vancouver.
+Beginning in the 1990s, the majority of new immigrants from South Asia arriving to Metro Vancouver began moving directly to Surrey and Delta, primarily enticed by cheap housing on larger properties relative to the city of Vancouver.
 Part of a larger trend in large metropolitan areas across North America, new immigrants began to bypass traditional migration patterns to an inner-city enclave − at the time for South Asians in Metro Vancouver, the inner-city enclave was located in the Sunset neighbourhood − instead opting to migrate to suburban locales, leading to the creation of the Ethnoburb.